Why Every Real Estate Agent and Realtor Should have an Elder Law Attorney on Speed Dial

 Oftentimes, a client in need of additional home health care, ALF care or skilled nursing care, will already own a homestead but STILL have extra money that is preventing them from being eligible for Medicaid’s long-term care benefits.

 If they have substantial assets, we may recommend that they purchase ADDITIONAL real estate that is not their homestead.
-This is because there is another exception in Federal Medicaid law that requires medicaid exclude as a countable resource, income producing property.
+This is because there is another exception in Florida Medicaid law that requires Medicaid exclude as a countable resource: income producing property.

 What if someone on Medicaid wants to sell their house?